-The RTF is supported by one full time manager and one part time assistant.
+The RTF is supported by one full time manager and one part time coordinator who is also a part of Council staff.
 The RTF also has additional support from a team of contract analysts that are selected through a competitive RFP process, as well as Council staff.

 Jennifer Light is the Chair of the RTF.
 She has been managing the RTF work since joining the Council in July of 2014.
 Prior to that, Jennifer spent six years at the Consortium for Energy Efficiency, during which time she launched CEE’s emerging technology project and previously supported natural gas space heating efforts.
 Jennifer has a BA in Geology from Macalester College and a MPA in Environmental Science and Policy from Columbia University.

 When she's not herding the CATs, Jenn likes to cook, run so she can enjoy said cooking, and sleep, because chasing CATs all day is tiring.